Israeli foreign minister summons Turkish envoy after Erdoan vows to send Netanyahu to Allah - ExBulletin

 Israeli foreign minister summons Turkish envoy after Erdoan vows to send Netanyahu to Allah

-JERUSALEM (JNS) – Israel's top diplomat on Friday ordered the reprimand of Turkey's deputy ambassador after President Recep Tayyip Erdoan apparently threatened to assassinate Israeli Prime Minister Benjamin Netanyahu.
+Israel's top diplomat on Friday ordered the sanctioning of Turkey's deputy ambassador after President Recep Tayyip Erdoan apparently threatened to assassinate Israeli Prime Minister Benjamin Netanyahu.

 “I ordered the Turkish deputy ambassador to Israel to be summoned for a severe reprimand, amid threats from Erdoan to send Netanyahu to Allah,” Katz wrote on X.